Soyuznoye

 Soyuznoye (Союзное) is a rural locality (a selo) in Oktyabrsky District, Jewish Autonomous Oblast, Russia.
 Population: There is 1 street in this selo.

 Geography

-This rural locality is located 27 km from Amurzet (the district's administrative centre, 180 km from Birobidzhan (capital of Jewish Autonomous Oblast) and 7,009 km from Moscow.
+This rural locality is located 27 km from Amurzet (the district's administrative centre), 180 km from Birobidzhan (the capital of Jewish Autonomous Oblast) and 7,009 km from Moscow.
 Stolbovoye is the nearest rural locality.